-I have suggested chicken base in lieu of salt because it has a depth of flavor that salt does not have.
+I suggest chicken base in lieu of salt because it has a depth of flavor that salt does not have.
 I have always use this Premium Chicken Base.

-This is the link in case anyone is interested in any of the R L Schreiber Bases.
+The link is in case anyone is interested in any of the R L Schreiber Bases.
 They have every imaginable base there is.
 I only know about them because of my association with the food industry.
-If you actually end up ordering any of them you will need to call in the order.
-They are less expensive than shown on the website and though I have been using these for years, I don’t think their website even works.
-Best to order the 2.5 lb sizes which fits well in your fridge. http://www.rlschreiber.com/shop/catalog_category.asp?loc=101&cpage=1&page=2 Ask for Irene Ames.
+If you actually end up ordering any of them you will need to call in the order and best to ask for Irene Ames.
 You will see this used many times in my recipes.
+Best to order the 2.5 lb sizes which fits well in your fridge.
+Main site is rlschrieber.com and they have many many products.

 Porcini Dust is used as an addition to enhance mushroom soup.

 As I am a Type II diabetic, all recipes on this website are low carb and diabetic friendly.

 - ¾ C Onion Small Dice